thenicholasbarnett/CMS_2026PbPb/README.md

 Each executable file in this repository is documented in this table.
 <br>
-Details of each executable in this table are given as dropdowns below.
+Details of each executable in this table are given below.

 | Executable | Task |
 | :-: | - |